 Current members of the PA are:

-Liam H O’ Rourke (chairperson), Barry Hughes (secretary), Martina Henkel, Catherine Thompson, Elaine Healy, Liam J O’ Rourke, Annette Murphy and Denise Hogan.
+Liam H O’ Rourke (chairperson), Martina Henkel, Catherine Thompson, Elaine Healy, Liam J O’ Rourke, Annette Murphy, Denise Hogan, Susan Heslem and Samantha Heaphy.

 The PA meets once a month to discuss topics and issues that are specific to our school and our community.

-They launch their first initiative on February 1st 2018.
-A group of ten Transition Year Students will participate in an internet safety workshop called ‘Be-smart’.
-The goal of this workshop is to equip our students with the tools and support to be safe on the internet.
-It will cover online reputation, social networking, online privacy and being responsible online.
-The workshop will also include a tour of the European Operations Centre at Trend Micro and a career chat with Trend Micro mentors.
+In February 2019, our PA arranged for a group of ten Transition Year Students to participate in an internet safety workshop called ‘Be-smart’.
+The goal of this workshop was to equip our students with the tools and support to be safe on the internet.
+The ‘Be-Smart’ workshop covered important topics such as online reputation, social networking, online privacy and being responsible online.
+The workshop also included a tour of the European Operations Centre at Trend Micro and a career chat with Trend Micro mentors.

 As our school moves forward, we know that our very committed Parents Association will provide support in other topical issues for both students and parents of North Monastery.